Hanklin999/SQL_Greenvines_CRM_Customer_Retention_byAppWorks/README.md

-# 🛒 SQL CRM Retention Analysis – Greenvines (AppWorks Simulation)
+# SQL Case Study: CRM Retention Analysis (AppWorks Simulation)

-A structured SQL cohort analysis of new customer return behavior across acquisition channels using simulated e-commerce data.
-This project mirrors real-world CRM and growth analytics scenarios, applying retention KPIs to drive segmentation and business insights.
+📅 Duration: 3 days | 🛠 Tool: SQLite / Colab
+🔎 Focus: E-commerce CRM | New Customer Retention | Channel Performance

+This SQL project analyzes **customer retention by acquisition channel and year**, using a simulated CRM dataset.
+By calculating return rates and tiering performance, we identify growth opportunities and underperforming segments for actionable business insights.

 ---